 Covid -19 Impact on bat surveys

 The BCT have also produced guidance for volunteer Bat surveys in particular those involved with the National Bat Monitoring Program (NBMP), the full details of this guidance are on their website.
-For the bat group, this means some household groups can individually undertake some of the acoustic NBMP surveys, so long as local restrictions are complied with.
+For the bat group this means, we can undertake some of the acoustic NBMP surveys, so long as local restrictions are complied with.

 Cavers impacts on BAts, regarding Covid-19